Using Kratom Recreationally?

-If you read online health columns or visit vitamin stores, you’ve probably heard about kratom.
-This herbal extract comes from the leaves of a Southeast Asia evergreen tree.
+Using Kratom Recreationally?
+If you read online health columns or visit vitamin stores, you’ve probably heard about KRATOM.
+This herbal extract Comes from the Leaves of a Southeast Asia Evergreen Tree.
+The Latin name of this tree is Mitragyna speciosa.
 The leaves can be chewed, and dry kratom can be brewed or swallowed.
 There is also a liquid form of kratom that is sold as a treatment for muscle pain and panic attacks.

-From the looks of it, kratom sounds like a pretty great supplement, right?
+From the sound of it, Using Kratom Recreationally could be considered a pretty great supplement, right?
 Not so fast.
 Just because something is “natural” and sold at vitamin stores does not make it safe.
 In fact, taking kratom can be dangerous for your health, especially because you don’t know what’s in the plant or how your body will respond.

 In this article, we’re going to take an objective look at kratom, what it’s used for and what the available research says.